 Notice to Commissioner The Accessibility Commissioner must cause a written notice of a complaint to be served on the regulated entity against which the complaint was made. (s.
-95(5)) 1 ' Investigation The Accessibility Commissioner may investigate a complaint. (s.
+95(5)) Equity Commissioner that it has established Investigation The Accessibility Commissioner may investigate a complaint. (s.
 95) The Pay Equity Commissioner may investigate a complaint, dispute or objection. (s.
 156) The Commissioner must attempt to assist the parties to settle matters appropriate for settlement. (s.
 154(1)) Procedural mechanisms The Commissioner may use dispute resolution mechanisms to attempt to resolve complaints. (s.
 99) The Commissioner must deal with complaints as informally and expeditiously as the circumstances and considerations of fairness and natural justice permit. (s.
-109) Commissioner for the employer, bargaining agent and member that represents non-unionized employees, after filing a notice of Orders Commissioner must dismiss an unsubstantiated complaint or, for a substantiated complaint, order a regulated entity to take corrective measures, provide a complainant with opportunities they were unsubstantiated complaint or objection, or, review a decision not to investigate or discontinue a complaint.
+109) Commissioner for the employer, bargaining agent and member that represents non- unionized employees, after filing a notice of Orders Commissioner must dismiss an unsubstantiated complaint or, for a substantiated complaint, order a regulated entity to take corrective measures, provide a complainant with opportunities they were After concluding an investigation, the Commissioner must dismiss an unsubstantiated complaint or objection, or, for a substantiated complaint or objection, order measures such as requiring the employer or bargaining agent to terminate certain behaviour, pay compensation to the employee, or amend the pay equity plan. (ss.
+158-160) review a decision not to investigate or discontinue a complaint.
 After the review, the Commissioner's decision is final and not to be reviewed by a court. (s.
-103) An appeal of a decision or order may be made to the Canadian Human Rights Tribunal by a complainant or regulated an investigation of a dispute, objection or complaint. (s.
-161) An appeal may be made to the Canadian Human Rights Tribunal by an employer, bargaining agent or other person affected by a decision or order.
+103) An appeal of a decision or order may be made to the Canadian Human Rights Tribunal by a complainant or regulated An appeal may be made to the Canadian Human Rights Tribunal by an employer, bargaining agent or other person affected by a decision or order.
 The Tribunal's decision is final and not to be reviewed by a court. (ss.